It’s That Time Of Year…

 There is something about a holiday that can either escalate the highs or accelerate the lows…

 If you are struggling from an eating disorder, the struggle during the holidays is real.
-All the change in routine, forced family fun, and feelings of lack that make using a behavior seem like the best option… but I want to encourage you to take a stand to take care of yourself today.
+All the change in routine, forced family fun, and feelings of lack that make using a behavior seem like the best option… but I want to encourage you to use these survival tips to take a stand to take care of yourself today.

-Here Are Some Go-To Tips To Survive The Holiday
+Here Are Some Go-To Survival Tips For The Holiday

 🚫 Take A Time Out